tallen-hashicorp/vault-pki-local-root-nginx-example/README.md

 # vault-pki-local-root-nginx-example

 ## Create a Root Certificate Authority (CA)
+To create a root CA, execute the following commands:

 ```bash
 openssl genrsa -out rootCA.key 4096
 openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 3650 -out rootCA.crt
 ```

-You will be prompted for details such as the country, organization name, and Common Name (CN).
-For a root CA, the CN typically refers to something like "My Root CA."]
+You will be prompted to enter details such as your country, organization name, and Common Name (CN).
+For a root CA, the CN typically refers to something like "My Root CA."

-**Add the `rootCA.crt` to the trust keychain to trust**
+### Trust the Root CA
+To trust your newly created root CA, add `rootCA.crt` to your system's trust keychain:

-1. Open keychain
+1. Open Keychain Access.
-2. Select System Keychains > System
+2. Select `System Keychains` > `System`.
-3. Drag the `rootCA.crt` from finder to this
+3. Drag `rootCA.crt` from Finder into this section.
-4. Select Get Info on new cert
+4. Right-click the new certificate and select `Get Info`.
-5. Set to always trust
+5. Set the certificate to always trust.

-Your laptop will now trust antying this signs or makes
+Your laptop will now trust anything that this CA signs.

 ## Create an Intermediate CA in Vault
-This step assumes you have vault running and can access it.
-If you are lazy you can run `./lazy.sh`
+This step assumes you have Vault running and accessible.
+If you want to automate this, you can run `./lazy.sh`.

 ```bash
 # Enable the intermediate PKI secrets engine
 vault secrets enable -path=pki_int pki